facebook/docusaurus/website/docs/swizzling.md

 npm run swizzle @docusaurus/theme-classic Footer --eject
 ```

-This will copy the current `<Footer />` component in your site's `src/theme/Footer` directory.
+This will copy the current `<Footer />` component's implementation to your site's `src/theme` directory.
 Docusaurus will now use this `<Footer>` component copy instead of the original one.

-You are now free to customize the `<Footer>` component with a lot of flexibility.
+You are now free to completely re-implement the `<Footer>` component.

 ```jsx title="src/theme/SomeComponent.js"
 import React from 'react';